serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/DialectExpressionSelector/GetBestMatch.md

 | TAttribute | The type of the attribute. |
 | attributes | The expressions. |
 | getDialect | The get dialect. |

+## Return Value

+The best matching attribute, or `null` if none match.

 ## See Also